Morton J. Marcus speaks at Trine University

 “That’s how we get the divorce rate,” he said.
 “But that’s what I call a Paul Harvey number … that’s wrong.”

-He continued, saying that’s not the divorce rate yet though it is widely published as anywhere from 48%-52%.
+He continued, saying that’s not the divorce rate, though it is widely published as anywhere from 48% to 52%.

 The number of divorces in a given year divided by the number of couples in a state of matrimony that year, not the couples getting married in that year, is the actual number.

-The divorce rate is closer to 2%-3%, he said, but the numbers out there are the ones eaten up and would have people believing that American is falling apart.
+The divorce rate is closer to 2%-3%, he said, but the numbers out there are the ones eaten up and would have people believing that America is falling apart.

 Switching to talk about Angola, he said there is “all kinds” of data about Angola.